top of page

 Recovery and Nutrition

 Now after all the hardwork and stress, the individual would want to recover as soon as possible.
-It is really stressful for the individual and also the family that goes through all the clinical procedures.
-Many individuals lose hope on their recovery, moral support from the medical team and the family is very much essential during these tough times.
+It is stressful for the individual and the family that goes through all the clinical procedures.
+Many people lose hope during their recovery, moral support from the medical team and the family is essential during these tough times.

 During recovery, the individual goes through pain and discomfort.
 Mental and physical pain will be evident.
-Depression cam also be seen with loss of appetite, and loss of confidence.
-Lack of movement can also be troublesome for few individuals.
-Radiation around the head and neck area might cause dysphagia which means there will be swallowing difficulties with pain.
+Depression is also seen with loss of appetite and loss of confidence.
+Lack of movement can be troublesome for some individuals.
+Radiation around the head and neck area might cause dysphagia, which means there will be swallowing difficulties with pain.
 The fear of pain can make them resistant to eating.
-Medications will curb the apetite and gut sensitivity increases.
+Medications will curb the appetite, and gut sensitivity increases.

-Loss of weight and muscle loss will be seen.
-Blood glucose levels will also be impaired initially.
-Stress can impact blood pressure.
-There will be over load on kidneys and liver to metabolize the drugs and medicines out of the system.
-The recovery stage is mostly catabolic and hence the individual will always find themselves fatigued and weak.
+Loss of weight along with muscle loss is observed.
+Blood glucose levels are also impaired initially.
+Stress impacts blood pressure.
+There will be an over load on the kidneys and the liver, to metabolize, synthesize, and excrete the drugs and medicines out of the system .
+The recovery stage is mostly catabolic (energy expenditure), and hence the individual will always find themselves fatigued and weak.

 Supplementary Nutrition

-Initial stages of recovery sees a catabolic stage in the body where the blood glucose levels also are spiked due to stress and impaired hormonal function.
+The initial stage of recovery sees a catabolic stage in the body where the blood glucose levels are spiked due to stress and impaired hormonal function.
 The body recognises this stage as starvation and starts glycogenolysis and gluconeogenic responses.
-Also during recovery, the primary source of energy for the body would come from fats and the amino acids.
+Also, during recovery, the primary source of energy for the body would come from fats and amino acids.
 Hence, supplementary nutrition is initiated as early as possible to inhibit the catabolic responses.

-Intravenous or parenteral nutrition is only preferred after the blood glucose levels, sodium and electrolyte levels are are monitored and the patient is stable.
-Mostly in case there is dehydration and electrolyte loss (diarrhoea and vomitings).
+Intravenous or parenteral nutrition is only preferred after the blood glucose levels, sodium, and electrolyte levels are monitored and the patient is stable (normotensive & glucose homeostasis).
+Mostly in case there is dehydration and electrolyte loss (diarrhoea and vomitings), the individual will be stabilized and then parenteral nutrition/feeding is provided.

-Enteral nutrition is the most common supplementary nutrition that is chosen as it is safer with respect to reduced infections.
-Enteral nutrition is given either via gastro enteral feeds like Naso gastric tube, naso jejunal tube, PEG, gastrostomy, jejunostomy, esophagsotomy.
+Enteral nutrition is the most common supplementary nutrition that is chosen as it is safer concerning reduced infections.
+Enteral nutrition is given either via gastro-enteral feeds like Naso-gastric tube, naso-jejunal tube, PEG (percutaneous endoscopic gastrostomy), gastrostomy, jejunostomy, esophagsotomy.

-The nutritional emulsions would generally include glucose, amino acids and lipids as macronutrients.
-Fiber, Omega 3, Vitamin E, glutamine, arginine, electrolytes and trace minerals will be added according to the individual needs.
-Also the enteral formulas are divided into elemental, semi elemental, polymeric, standard, immune enhancing formulas.
+The nutritional emulsions would generally include glucose, amino acids, and lipids as macronutrients.
+Fiber, Omega 3, Vitamin E, glutamine, arginine, electrolytes, and trace minerals will be added according to the individual needs.
+Also, the enteral formulas are divided into elemental, semi-elemental, polymeric, standard, and enhancing formulas.

-The patients will be given continous feeding, bolus feeding or intermittent feeding depending upon their physical movement, metabolic condition.
+The patients will be given continuous feeding, bolus feeding, or intermittent feeding depending upon their physical movement and metabolic condition.

-Recovery is a long process and lots of patience and cooperation from the individual and the family is needed.
-In patient care and nutrition will be taken care by the Dietitians.
-Once the individual is discharged, at home nutrition becomes a struggle especially when the individual doesn’t co-operate.
-Depression also hits and recovery is delayed.
-Weight loss after the patient is discharged is generally seen in some cases.
+Recovery is a lengthy process, and lots of patience and cooperation from the individual and the family is needed.
+In-patient care and nutrition will be taken care of by the Dietitians.
+Once the individual is discharged, at-home nutrition becomes a struggle, especially when the individual doesn’t cooperate.
+At times, depression hits and recovery is delayed. visible weight loss is generally seen in some cases after the patient is discharged.
 Regular monitoring of blood glucose, blood pressure, creatinine, electrolyte levels is important.

-Physical activity, mental health counseling and balanced nutrition, together play important role in recovery and healing.
+Physical activity, mental health counseling, and balanced nutrition, together play an important role in recovery and healing.

-Author Manisha B K Nutritionist and mental health coach Founder – NUtreboot
+Author Manisha B K Clinical Nutritionist & Therapist Founder – NUtreboot

 Comments